 * When a course is repeated, only the last grade earned will be used in the computation of the cumulative and major grade point aberages.
 All grades will remain in the student's official record.

 Any CWU course repeated at another insititution is subject to the following requirements:

 * It cannot be transferred in for CWU credit.

 * Its grade will not be used in calculating either the CWU or the transfer GPA.

 * Under exceptional circumstances, it may be used to waive major or program requirements with permission of the department chair or the program certification officer.

 An "I" means the student was not able to complete the course by the end of the term, but has satisfactorily completed a sufficient portion of it and can be expected to finish without having to re-enroll in it.
-To earn a grade, work of the course must be completed as prescribed by the instructor on forms filed in the appropriate department office.
-If it is not completed within one calendar year, the "I" will convert to an "F."
+To earn a grade, work of the course must be completed as prescribed by the instructor by the indicated date on forms filed in the appropriate department office.
+Otherwise the "I" will convert to an "F" with the instructor filing a change of grade form with Registrar Services.
+If a date is not indicated on the Report of Incomplete, and if the work is not completed within one calendar year, the "I" will automatically convert to an "F."